-\begin{proof} The real regulator of an element of $H^{3}_{\M}(A_{\eta},\Q(2))$ is a current on $(1,1)$-forms in the family.
+\begin{proof} The real regulator of an element of $H^{2j+1}_{\M}(A^j_{\eta},\Q(j+1))$ is a current on $(j,j)$-forms in the family.
 From \cite{soul} Chapter III, Theorem 1, for instance, it can also be obtained as a linear combination of the Green's currents associated to the cycles appearing in the boundary.
-If $\partial(\xi)=\sum a_{\tau} Z_{\tau}$ for some points $\tau$ and cycles $Z_{\tau}$ in the fibre over those points, then
+If